Robespierre17/doc-qa-agent/README.md

 - Working with vector embeddings and pgvector for semantic search
 - Designing an AI agent with tool use capabilities
 - Deploying a Python API with a PostgreSQL database on Railway
-- Git workflows with branches, pull requests, and CI/CD